-You can now access Hazardous Waste Operations and Emergency Response (HAZWOPER) 40-hour initial and 8-hour refresher courses through our proprietary Learning Management System, Drive EHS.
+You can now access Hazardous Waste Operations and Emergency Response (HAZWOPER) 40- and 24-hour initial and 8-hour refresher courses through our proprietary Learning Management System, Drive EHS.

 Who needs a HAZWOPER certification?

 OSHA’s HAZWOPER training requirements apply to five distinct groups of employers and employees who are exposed or could potentially be exposed to hazardous substances and are engaged in one of the following:

 - Clean-up operations — required by a governmental body, whether federal, state, local, or other involving hazardous substances — that are conducted at uncontrolled hazardous waste sites

 - Corrective actions involving clean-up operations at sites covered by the Resource Conservation and Recovery Act of 1976 (RCRA) as amended (42 U.S.C.
 6901 et seq.)